VarunBhattacharya/FolderFlow/README.md

 ##  Acknowledgments

-* Built with  using [Rich](https://github.com/Textualize/rich) for beautiful terminal output
+* Built with Python and the open‑source ecosystem — currently using [Rich](https://github.com/Textualize/rich) for beautiful terminal output, with more libraries likely to be added as the project grows.
-* Inspired by the chaos of Downloads folders everywhere
+* Inspired by the chaos of Downloads folders everywhere.
-* Created for **Hacktoberfest 2025**
+* Originally started during **Hacktoberfest 2025**, and now maintained year‑round.

 ---